AidenEscamilla/Johann/README.md

 ## Features

-- **Spotify Integration**: Fetches a user's saved songs from Spotify to create a personalized music library.
+- **Spotify Integration**: Fetches a user's saved songs from Spotify to create a personalized music library. 🎧
 - **Lyrics Extraction**: Web-crawls Genius.com to extract lyrics for each song in the library.
-- **Sentiment Analysis**: Analyzes the sentiment of song lyrics to determine emotional tones.
+- **Sentiment Analysis**: Analyzes the sentiment of song lyrics to determine emotional tones. ❤️
 - **Playlist Generation**: Generates a playlist title and description based on the cluster of songs.
 - **Playlist Picture**: Generates a playlist picture based on the title and description.
-- **Recommendation Engine**: Provides personalized song recommendations based on similar sentiment analysis on a single song.
+- **Recommendation Engine**: Provides personalized song recommendations based on similar sentiment analysis on a single song.🔍

 ---